Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Results

 Forward Selection and Backward Elimination are two wrapper FS methods.
 The procedure for Forward Selection starts with an empty set of features.
 Then, the best feature is determined and added to the set by applying a Random Forest regressor.
 In each subsequent iteration, the best remaining feature is determined and added until a complete set of features is reached.
 In contrast, Backward Elimination starts with a complete set of features and, at each step, eliminates the worst feature remaining in the set.
-Using a 10-fold cross-validation method, $R^{2}$ values and corresponding standard errors are calculated for each step and shown in Fig.~\ref{fig3}, where the left-hand panel is Forward Selection, and the right-hand panel is Backward Elimination.
+Using a 10-fold cross-validation method, $\rho^{2}$ values, and corresponding standard errors are calculated for each step and shown in Fig.~\ref{fig3}, where the left-hand panel is Forward Selection, and the right-hand panel is Backward Elimination.
 Both methods highlight $M_{p}$, $P$, and $R_{s}$ as three important parameters.

 Applied embedded methods include CART, which uses a decision tree regressor, and XGBoost, which implements a gradient boosting trees algorithm.
 These techniques score features based on their importance in computing the target variable.
-The ranking (and scores) obtained by the CART method are as follows: $M_{p}$ (0.905), $P$ (0.031), $R_{s}$ (0.026), $M_{S}$ (0.012), $T_{eff}$ (0.011), $E$ (0.008), and $Met$ (0.006).
-The XGBoost method ranks (and scores) features as follows: $M_{p}$ (0.851), $R_{s}$ (0.038), $P$ (0.029), $M_{S}$ (0.025), $T_{eff}$ (0.024), $Met$ (0.021), and $E$ (0.012).
+The ranking (and scores) obtained by the CART method are as follows: $M_{p}$ (0.905), $P$ (0.031), $R_{s}$ (0.026), $M_{s}$ (0.012), $T_{\text{eff}}$ (0.011), $e$ (0.008), and Fe/H (0.006).
+The XGBoost method ranks (and scores) features as follows: $M_{p}$ (0.851), $R_{s}$ (0.038), $P$ (0.029), $M_{s}$ (0.025), $T_{\text{eff}}$ (0.024), Fe/H (0.021), and $e$ (0.012).
 Similar importance is assigned to all features except planetary mass by CART and XGBoost.
-Finally, we conclude that a set of features including $M_{p}$, $P$, and one of the stellar parameters ($M_{s}$, $R_{s}$, or $T_{eff}$) works well.
-Therefore, we select $M_{p}$, $P$, and $M_{S}$ as the main features.
+Finally, we conclude that a set of features including $M_{p}$, $P$, and one of the stellar parameters ($M_{s}$, $R_{s}$, or $T_{\text{eff}}$) works well.
+Therefore, we select planetary mass, orbital period, and stellar mass as the main features.